Please read everything below BEFORE going on a ride with GravelNY. By going on one of our rides you agree to follow these guidelines.

 While people in our group won’t intentionally leave you stranded out in the middle of nowhere, you should be capable of navigating routes on your own in case you get separated from the group you’re riding with.

 - Have some sort of navigation on the handlebars in front of you.
-That can be a Wahoo or Garmin device, or a phone running Ride With GPS app.
+That can be a Wahoo or Garmin device, or a phone running the Ride With GPS app or the Strava app.

-- If you’re using Ride With GPS make sure you download the route and use it in offline mode since many of our rides go to areas with spotty or no cell phone signal.
-If you don’t run RWGPS in offline mode, even if you do have a signal the whole time, it’s likely that the app will completely drain your battery before the end of the ride.
-Offline mode is only available if you have have a paid version of RWGPS (currently $6+/month).
+- If you’re using Ride With GPS or Strava, make sure you download the route and use it in offline mode since many of our rides go to areas with spotty or no cell phone signal.
+If you don’t us offline mode, even if you do have a signal the whole time, it’s likely that the app will completely drain your battery before the end of the ride.
+Offline mode is only available if you have a paid version of RWGPS or Strava.

 - Have a plan for what you’ll do if you your primary form of navigation fails. (e.g. a backup battery and charging cable are always a good idea.)